tensorflow/agents/README.md

 TF-Agents stable and nightly from [pypi.org](https://pypi.org) as well as from a GitHub clone.

+> :warning: If using Reverb (replay buffer), which is very common, TF-Agents will only work with Linux.

 ### Stable

 Run the commands below to install the most recent stable release.
 API